Opentrons/Protocols/protocols/466f93-5/README.md

 ---

 ### Protocol Steps
+1. The user places all the required labware on the deck and makes sure to replace any used or partially used tip racks
-1. The protocol reads the CSV and determines which samples has the lowest concentration of DNA according to the CSV inputs.
+2. The protocol reads the CSV (describe above) and determines which samples has the lowest concentration of DNA according to the CSV inputs.
-2. Each sample is transferred to DP-6 on Slot 4 and is mixed with water such that all concentrations will be the same as that of the least concentrated sample and the total volume is 10 µL.
+3. Each sample is transferred to DP-6 on Slot 4 and is mixed with water such that all concentrations will be the same as that of the least concentrated sample and the total volume is 10 µL.
 Note that the p20 is not designed to transfer volumes < 1 µL.
 Therefore please ensure that there is no sample which differs more than 10:1 in concentration with any other sample.

 ### Process